 Asphalt is a safe paving option.
 Since it handles water so well, asphalt provides excellent traction for vehicles and pedestrians.
 It also absorbs heat, speeding up the melt process for ice and snow.

 Cold Mix Asphalt is used mostly for pothole repairs.
 It stays soft in cold temperatures and is water repellent.
-Because the manufacturing process is simple, cold mix asphalt can be crafted at most temperatures.

 Warm Mix Asphalt is manufactured between 200-250 Degrees Fahrenheit.
 Also referred to as WMA, it is more affordable than HMA, and uses less fossil fuel than HMA but requires additional binding materials to assist with installation.